-On 24 August 2020, the Company granted 4,000,000 performance rights expiring 3 July 2022 to a Richard Hill, as approved by shareholders at the Company's General Meeting held on 24 August 2020.
-The performance rights were valued at \$0.063 per right, being the share price on the grant date, which reflects their fair value in line with AASB 2 Share-Based Payment.
+In comparison, during the year ended 30 June 2021, the Company granted 4,000,000 performance rights expiring 3 July 2022 to Mr Richard Hill.
+The performance rights were approved by shareholders at the Company's General Meeting held on 24 August 2020, and valued at \$0.063 per right, being the share price on the grant date, which reflects their fair value in line with AASB 2 Share-Based Payment.